 Context for Water Act Modernization

-Modernization of the Water Act is seen by the Province, and others, as an essential part of delivering the Living Water Smart vision.
+Modernization of the Water Act is seen by the Province of British Columbia, and others, as an essential part of delivering the Living Water Smart vision.
 It is about making BC’s water laws simpler to understand, communicate, administer and enforce as communities respond to current and future challenges.
-The four goals of Water Act Modernization (WAM)are to:

 “An adaptive, integrated watershed-based approach to water management that recognizes groundwater and surface water as the same resource requiring protection, regardless of use, is required.”

 TO LEARN MORE: To read the complete story posted on the Water Bucket wesbsite, click on Regional District of Nanaimo draws attention to need for “appropriate resources and enabling legislation” in its Water Act Modernization Submission